khangsheng1/Sheng-Khang-MT-Data-Analytics-Portfolio/Glucose_Perfusion_Issue/ReadMe.md

 ## 🧠 Interpretation

 The visualization clearly shows:
-- **POC values are frequently lower than main lab readings**, especially in the presence of hypoperfusion.
+- **POC values are frequently inconsistent when compared to main lab readings**, especially in the presence of hypoperfusion.
 - Multiple **false hypoglycemic readings** are observed from POC data.
 - **Main Lab data offers a more reliable and stable trend**, making it crucial for clinical decision-making in similar patients.